Drug and Alcohol Rehab Centers in Manning, South Carolina

 803-435-2121

-Like other drug and alcohol rehabs, Clarendon Cty Commission on Alc Trt is dedicated to ongoing recovery for drug and alcohol addicts living in Manning, South Carolina and within the surrounding region.
+Like other drug and alcohol rehabs, Clarendon Cty Commission on Alc Trt is dedicated to ongoing recovery for drug and alcohol addicts living in Manning, SC. and within the surrounding region.
 As such, this alcohol and drug treatment facility has been providing services like trauma therapy, couple/family therapy, matrix model, motivational interviewing, trauma-related counseling, rational emotive behavioral therapy and more.

 In Addition, Clarendon Cty Commission on Alc Trt knows that it is essential that its patients receive individual focus and services to ensure that they get effective results.
 This is why it specializes in various programs such as programs for the hearing impaired, residential beds for client's children, domestic violence, persons with eating disorders, treatment for spanish-speaking clients, transgender or (LGBT) clients and many other modes of treatment that you can find listed below.
 Each of the services that the organization provides are also available in a variety of settings - short term treatment facilities, detoxification programs, long term rehabs, inpatient addiction treatment centers, outpatient hospital programs and more.